 There are also a few subcategories which we will discuss.

-1. Sprenger (Asparagus densiflorus ‘Sprengeri’)
+1. Sprenger’s (Asparagus densiflorus ‘Sprengeri’)

-- Average size: 3 feet high
+- Average size: 3 feet in height

-- Key features: Long needle like clusters
+- Key features: Long needle-like clusters

-It is also commonly referred to as the Emerald fern due to its brilliant green leaves.
+It is also commonly referred to as the emerald fern due to its brilliant green leaves.
 This may be the most popular of the asparagus ferns due to its vibrant green color.

 2. Foxtail (Asparagus densiflorus ‘Meyeri’)

-- Average size: 2 feet high
+- Average size: 2 feet in height

 - Key features: Bushy clusters of foxtail-like leaves